unbit/uwsgi-docs/Options.rst

 ``flags``: UWSGI_OPT_MASTER

-attach a command/daemon to the master process managed by a pidfile (the command has to daemonize)
+``help``: attach a command/daemon to the master process managed by a pidfile (the command has to daemonize)

 smart-attach-daemon2
 ********************